 At the time of cystoscopy, urine is obtained from both ureters for cytology, and brush biopsy is obtained from suspicious lesions of the ureter.
-Brush biopsies significantly increase the diagnostic yield over urine cytology alone.
+Brush biopsies significantly increase the diagnostic yield compared with urine cytology alone.
 Also, at the time of cystoscopy, a bimanual examination is performed to determine whether a palpable mass is present and whether the bladder is mobile or fixed.

-Bone scan For patients with bone pain or an elevated alkaline phosphatase level, a radioisotope bone scan is performed.
+For patients with bone pain or an elevated alkaline phosphatase level, a radioisotope bone scan is performed.

-Squamous cell cancers account for 3% to 7% of urothelial carcinomas and are more common in the renal pelvis and ureters.
+These malignancies account for 3% to 7% of urothelial carcinomas and are more common in the renal pelvis and ureters.

-Adenocarcinomas account for a small percentage (< 3%) of bladder malignancies and are predominantly located in the trigone region.
+These tumors account for a small percentage (< 3%) of bladder malignancies and are predominantly located in the trigone region.
 Adenocarcinomas of the bladder that arise from the dome are thought to be urachal in origin.

-Laser The neodymium:yttrium-aluminum-garnet (Nd:YAG) laser has achieved good local tumor control when used in the treatment of superficial bladder tumors.
+Laser.
+The neodymium:yttrium-aluminum-garnet (Nd:YAG) laser has achieved good local tumor control when used in the treatment of superficial bladder tumors.
 However, it has not been adopted for general use because of its limitations in obtaining material for staging and grading of tumors.

 • Unusually large tumors that are not amenable to complete TUR, even on repeated occasions

 • Multiple tumors or frequent recurrences that make TUR impractical

 • Symptomatic diffuse carcinoma in situ (Tis) that proves unresponsive to intravesical therapy